oda-hub/hugo-odahub/content/docs/guide-development.md

 ```

-## Adding extra annotations
+## Annotations for the visualization over the Mmoda interface

-A set of additional annotations for the correspondent visualization over the mmoda frontend:
+A number of annotations, for the correspondent visualization over the mmoda frontend, are available:

   * `oda:label`: to specify the title for the parameter
   * `oda:description`: to specify a tooltip displayed when we over with the mouse
   * `oda:group`: to visually group together a set of parameters

-In the example below, these additional metadata annotations are set:
+In the example code below we add these additional metadata annotations:

 ```
 param_1 = '' # http://odahub.io/ontology#String ; oda:label "First" ; oda:group "Group of parameters" ; oda:description "first"